vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

   alertmanagerServicePort: 80
 ```

 While it is interesting to see how an Ingress can be configured from Prometheus, it is only for demonstration purposes in the current version of Tanzu Community Edition clusters.
 Due to the limitations of docker networking not being accessible directly to the host on macOS and Windows, we will not be able to use the Ingress to reach the Prometheus UI in this guide.
-Instead we will be relying on port-forwarding, as we will see shortly.
+Instead, we will be relying on port-forwarding, as we will see shortly.

 We can now proceed with deploying the Prometheus package, using the `--values-file` to point to the simple manifest created previously.